 9. Schedule time for passion

-Scheduling time for passion may seem like the last way to rekindle your marriage, but sometimes that’s the only way to get it done.
-Literally.
+Scheduling time for sexual intimacy may seem like the last way to rekindle your marriage, but sometimes that’s the only way to ensure you’re spending quality time on your sex life.

 Those types of discussions still leave room for spontaneity and creativity in the moment, but they help make sure you’re making time for your spouse.
 They’ll also give you the chance to look forward to something. 😉